UK proposes powers to block London listings that pose security risks | ExBulletin

 UK proposes powers to block London listings that pose security risks

-(Reuters) – The UK is set to unveil stricter rules for companies listed on the London Stock Exchange, allowing companies to be blocked from listing for national security reasons, the department said on Tuesday. of the Treasury.
+The UK is set to unveil stricter rules for companies listed on the London Stock Exchange, allowing companies to be blocked from listing for national security reasons, the Treasury Department said on Tuesday.

 The ministry said it would launch a public consultation in the coming months as part of the plan.

-The Sunaks’ decision to block stock listings in London for security reasons has previously been reported by the Financial Times.
+Sunak’s decision to block London stock quotes for security reasons has previously been reported by the Financial Times.

-Reporting by Akriti Sharma and Radhika Anilkumar in Bengaluru; Edited by Leslie Adler and Dan Grebler

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online